Frequently Asked Questions

 Q. I received a Cal Grant at LMU last year.
 Is there anything I need to do to make sure I receive it next year?

-Yes, you will need to submit the FAFSA by March 15 to be automatically renewed for your Cal Grant.
+Yes, you should submit the FAFSA by LMU's priority deadline of March 2nd to be automatically renewed for your Cal Grant.

 Your Cal Grant will be automatically renewed as long as you continue to demonstrate financial need, you are making satisfactory academic progress, you have remaining eligibility according to the California Student Aid Commission (CSAC) and you meet CSAC's income and asset ceilings.